Talavera, Nueva Ecija: History

+Early settlement and religious missions (1595–1846)

-Early accounts on the history of Catuguian, now Talavera, may be traced from the history of the early Augustinian religious missions in lowland Nueva Ecija, particularly from the mission in Gapan in 1595.
-Such missions laid the basis for the succeeding religious missions in Cabanatuan, as a visita of Gapan in 1750.
-When Cabanatuan was made a capital city (cabecera) in 1780, the Augustinian missionaries assigned to Cabanatuan carried out small religious missions, or visitas, within its jurisdiction.
-Catuguian became a visita (a subsidiary mission) of the ensuing Augustinian religious mission of Cabanatuan in 1846.
+Early historical accounts of Talavera, which was then known as Catuguian, came from Catholic missions in the lowland regions of Nueva Ecija, particularly the Augustinian mission in Gapan which was established in 1595.
+These missions led to the establishment of a series of subsidiary missions, or visitas, in the surrounding areas.
+The Augustinian mission in Catuguian was set up as a subsidiary of the visita in Cabanatuan (established in 1750).
+When Cabanatuan was made a capital city (cabecera) in 1780, the Augustinian missionaries assigned to Cabanatuan carried out small religious missions within its jurisdiction.
+Talavera or Catuguian, then, became a visita (a subsidiary mission) of the Augustinian religious mission in Cabanatuan in 1846.

-The establishment of the visita facilitated the consolidation of its dispersed settlements.
-It ushered in a period of growth and expansion for its community, which was mainly composed of skilled Tagalog farmers.
-Likewise, the visita laid the foundation for spiritual governance and religious administration.
-This contributed to the population growth of Catuguian, especially after Nueva Ecija became an independent province in 1848 from being a district (corregimiento) in 1801.
+The establishment of the visita in Talavera helped consolidate dispersed settlements and contributed to community growth, which was largely composed of skilled Tagalog farmers.
+The visita also supported the development of local religious and administrative structure.
+This contributed to population growth in Talavera (Catuguian), especially after Nueva Ecija became an independent province in 1848, having previously been organized as a district (corregimiento) in 1801.

+Establishment of the town (1852–1853)

-In 1852, the inhabitants of Catuguian submitted a petition to the mayor (alcalde) of Nueva Ecija requesting the creation of a pueblo.
+In 1852, the inhabitants of Catuguian submitted a petition to the mayor (alcalde) of Nueva Ecija requesting the creation of a town (pueblo).
 The proposal sought to consolidate the barrios of La Torre, Concepcion, Pulong Buli (later Santo Domingo), Valle, and Baloc, with Catuguian designated as the seat of the new town.
-The petition was subsequently forwarded to the Governor-General in Manila for approval.
+The petition was forwarded to the Governor-General in Manila for approval.

-On 11 December 1852, the petition was granted, and a new pueblo was created, with Catuguian serving as its cabecera, or the headquarters.
-The consolidated barrios of La Torre, Santo Domingo, Baloc, Concepcion, and Valle formed the earliest component settlements of the town.
+The town was formally established on 11 December 1852.
+Catuguian was designated as the cabecera (administrative headquarters), with the initial jurisdiction comprising the barrios of La Torre, Santo Domingo, Baloc, Concepcion, and Valle.

-A subsequent petition was filed on February 4, 1853, to the governor-general in Manila, requesting that the town be renamed "Talavera", after Talavera de la Reina in Spain.
+A subsequent petition was filed on February 4, 1853, to the governor-general in Manila, requesting that the town would be renamed "Talavera", after Talavera de la Reina in Spain.
 The petition was approved on February 14, 1853, and Catuguian officially came to be known as Talavera.

+Spanish colonial administration and growth (1853–1898)

-Following a royal decree of 20 December 1863, a system of separate primary education for boys and girls was established in each pueblo, including in Talavera.
+Following a royal decree dated 20 December 1863, a system of separate primary education for boys and girls was established in each pueblo, including in Talavera.
 By 1866, the population had risen to 4,421 inhabitants.
 On 20 November 1872, a Royal Decree issued by King Amadeo I formally recognized the Parroquia de Talavera as an independent parish.

-Talavera became one of the primary suppliers of cattle to the Manila Market, owing to its rich grasslands.
+Due to its extensive grasslands, Talavera became a major cattle supplier for the Manila market.